c-yr-chen/c-yr-chen.github.io/_pages/research.md

 This is demonstrated by an example of a partial UV completion.
 We also discuss a speculative bound on EFT Wilson coefficients linked to the weak gravity conjecture.

-Precisely how the deformations behave near the horizon is determined by the $\text{AdS}_2$ scaling dimension of the perturbations within the near-horizon geometry of the extremal black holes.
+Precisely how the deformations behave near the horizon is determined by the $\text{AdS}_ {2}$ scaling dimension of the perturbations within the near-horizon geometry of the extremal black holes.
 It turns out this quantity is also relevant for the severity of a classical instability of extremal black holes known as the Aretakis instability.
 In particular, it determines the number of transverse derivatives needed to see non-decay/blow-up of perturbations on the background geometry.
-In [follow-up work](https://inspirehep.net/literature/2948339) with A. D. Kovacs, I argue that extremal black branes (extended versions of black holes in higher dimensions with non-compact horizons) also suffer from the Aretakis instability, making explicit use of the symmetries of the near-horizon geometry $\text{AdS}_{p+2} \times S^{D-p-2}$.
+In [follow-up work](https://inspirehep.net/literature/2948339) with A. D. Kovacs, I argue that extremal black branes (extended versions of black holes in higher dimensions with non-compact horizons) also suffer from the Aretakis instability, making explicit use of the symmetries of the near-horizon geometry $\text{AdS}_{p+2}\times S^{D-p-2}$.
 To demonstrate that this class of extremal black branes suffers from this instability even in the absence of additional fields, we compute the Kaluza-Klein spectrum of gravitational and form field perturbations of the near-horizon geometry of these black branes.
 We find that these indeed trigger the Aretakis instability, although this is weaker than for the extremal black branes.